 - Bran muffin 60

 - Corn flakes 81

 - Wheat bread 70

 - White bread 70

 The concept of glycemic index was developed in the early 80s by Dr. David J. Jenkins and his colleagues at the University of Toronto.
-In the beginning, glycemic index was only considered important for people with diabetes because low GI foods help diabetics keep their blood sugar levels in the healthy range.
-Recently however, nutrition experts started to understand that low-glycemic way of eating also helps people lose weight and keep it off without dieting, deprivation, and counting calories and is an overall healthy approach to eating.
+In the beginning, glycemic index was only considered to be important for people with diabetes because low GI foods help diabetics keep their blood sugar levels in the healthy range.
+Recently, however, nutrition experts started to understand that low–glycemic way of eating also helps people lose weight and keep it off without dieting, deprivation, and counting calories and is an overall healthy approach to eating.